5 Conflict Management Styles to Resolve Workplace Challenges

-Each manager has his own default method for handling conflict in the workplace.
-Understanding these five predominant conflict management styles, defined in the Thomas-Kilmann Conflict Mode Instrument, can help you assess and refine your own approach toward minimizing the effect of conflict among your team members:
+Accepting that conflict is an inevitable part of work allows teams to use conflict for growth opportunities.
+Understanding the five predominant conflict management styles, as defined in the Thomas-Kilmann Conflict Mode Instrument, can help leaders assess and refine their approach to minimizing the effect of conflict on team members.

-- Accommodation.
-The accommodation style of conflict management involves fulfilling the needs of others at the expense of your own needs and goals.
-This approach can help preserve relationships with employees and facilitate future team cooperation.
+3. Accommodating: This is the opposite of the competing style mentioned above.
+The accommodating style fulfills the needs of others at the expense of your own needs and goals.
+This approach can help preserve relationships with particularly demanding employees and is often used to facilitate future team cooperation.

 4. Avoiding: This is the “kick the can down the road” strategy.
 Employing this means that you’re avoiding the conflict without supporting your own needs or those of your employees.
 Avoidance is typically not an effective strategy except in cases involving trivial disputes that are not likely to compromise company goals.